hanyuhanyuhanyu/stable-diffusion-webui-fluent-prompter/README.md

 - **Add Group:** Click the Add Group button and enter a group name
 - **Add Word:** Click the Add Word button within a group and enter a word
-- **Temporal Diabling:** Right click on groups/words.
+- **Temporal Disabling:** Right click on groups/words.
 The clicked DOM remains, but removed from prompt
 - **Re-Enable:** Left click on Disabled groups/words
 - **Remove Group/Word:** Right click on disabled groups/words
 - **Set Importance:** Enter a number in the importance input field next to the word